h3dema/ubuntu_java/README.md

 # Ubuntu with java 9

-This repository contains Dockerfile of Ubuntu with Java 9.
+This repository contains a Dockerfile that install and configures a Ubuntu docker with Java 9.

 * Base Docker Image: Ubuntu:14.04 (docker container)